jmnybl/syntactic-ngram-builder/README.md

 # Input

-At the moment the only supported input format is CONLL-09.
-The extended n-grams are defined for the Stanford Dependencies (SD) scheme.
+At the moment the default supported input format is CONLL-U but CONLL-09 is also supported.
+The extended n-grams are defined for the Stanford Dependencies (SD) and Universal Dependencies (UD) schemes.

 # Generating n-grams

-    python build_ngrams.py input.conll09 --ngrams --args --out_dir output_directory
+    python build_ngrams.py input.conllu --ngrams --args --out_dir output_directory

 The input can be either a file or a directory containing multiple files.
-Files must be in CONLL-09 format, and end with .gz, .conll09 or .conll.
+Files must be in CONLL-U format, and end with .gz, .conllu or .conll.
 Use `--ngrams` to generate syntactic n-grams from nodes to quadarcs (and their extended variants) and `--args` to generate noun-arguments and verb-arguments.
 You can also have both option at the same time. `--out_dir` is the directory where the resulting n-gram files get created.
 Alternatively, `--stdout` can be used to print n-grams into standard output, but note that then all n-grams with different length are mixed, and a each line starts with a dataset name followed by the actual n-gram.
 N-gram builder uses multiprocessing, ad the number of builder processes can be set with `-p` (default is 4).
 You should however note that also file reader and writers have their own processes.

 # Sorting and counting n-grams